What causes colon cancer?

 Colorectal cancer develops when the DNA inside the cells lining the colon or rectum changes or mutates in a way that leads to rapid and uncontrolled cell growth.
 As these abnormal cells multiply and clump together, they form a tumor.

 Some of these mutations occur on certain genes that can be inherited, however, most often the mutations that lead to cancer happen during a person’s lifetime as a result of environmental or lifestyle factors.
-People with the following risk factors are more likely to develop colon and rectal cancer:
+Talk to your doctor about starting colorectal cancer screening earlier than age 45 if you have the following risk factors:

 - History of colorectal polyps

 - Family history of colon cancer, especially among first-degree relatives (parents, siblings or children)

 - Certain inherited conditions, such as Lynch syndrome, or MYH-associated polyposis